Hans Tiedge

-Hans-Joachim Tiedge (June 24, 1937 in Berlin – April 6, 2011 near Moscow) was a head of West Germany's counter-intelligence in the Office for the Protection of the Constitution (BfV) in Cologne.
-He was revealed to be an East German spy when he defected to the East on August 19, 1985.
+Hans-Joachim Tiedge (24 June 1937 in Berlin – 6 April 2011 near Moscow) was a head of West Germany's counter-intelligence in the Office for the Protection of the Constitution (BfV) in Cologne.
+His defection to the East on 19 August 1985 revealed him to be an East German spy.
 He had been recruited by Markus Wolf.

 History

 In the four years prior to his defection, he was responsible for tracking down East German spies, but with little success.
 In the same period, the East Germans captured 168 West German spies.
 He was thought to have defected for personal reasons, as he had not, apparently, been discovered.
-His treachery was called the most damaging of the Cold War for the Federal Republic of Germany, resulting in the recall of numerous West German agents still in the field and plunging the West German counterespionage service into ruins.
+His treachery was called the most damaging of the Cold War for the Federal Republic of Germany, resulting in the recall of numerous West German agents still in the field and plunging the West German counterespionage service into crisis.

-Questions were raised as to how Tiedge managed to hold on to his position despite serious debts, family issues and a drinking problem.
-It was suspected that his superior, Herbert Hellenbroich may have assisted him to hold his position.
+Questions were raised as to how Tiedge managed to retain his position despite serious debts, family issues and a drinking problem.
+It was suspected that his superior, Herbert Hellenbroich may have assisted him in this.
 Hellenbroich resigned within weeks of the defection.

-After German reunification Tiedge fled to Moscow where he lived under the name "Hans Ottowitsch".

-Death

-Hans died on April 6, 2011.
+Days before German reunification, Tiedge was flown out to the Soviet Union by the Soviet occupying forces and subsequently lived near Moscow.
+He died on 6 April 2011.

 Tiedge's defection was mentioned in the Phoenix Force novel The Doomsday Syndrome in 1986.